bimzty/bimzty.github.io/README.md

 # bimzty.github.io
-The projects that I have done during undergraduate
+This webpage stored the projects that I have done during my undergraduate

+1.